bloomberg/bbit-learning-labs/Tech-Lab-On-Campus/README.md

 5. Utilize Docker to generate and execute a functional image of the project directly from the terminal within your chosen Integrated Development Environment (IDE).

-Follow the steps outlined below to ensure a smooth setup and execution process:
+There are two options to work on this project.
+Option [A] using an IDE, we recommend using VSCode.
+Option [B] using the jupyter notebook.
+Follow the steps outlined for the desired option to ensure a smooth setup and execution process:

 * A) IDE
     * In the terminal window of your IDE run: